 Time Required : 2-3 hours

-Covering an area of 344 square kilometers, Lake Te Anau is among the largest southern glacial lakes.
+Covering an area of 344 square kilometres, Lake Te Anau is among the largest southern glacial lakes.
 The east side of the lake is characterized by rolling hill country.
-The Murchison and Kepler ranges rise towards the western side which is a magnificent haven of mountains, forests and wilderness.
-Three large fiords reach towards the lake from the western side and the lake’s main body runs north-south.
+The Murchison and Kepler ranges rise towards the western side, a magnificent haven of mountains, forests and wilderness.
+Three large fiords reach the lake from the west side, and the lake’s main body runs north-south.

 The lake is the second largest in New Zealand.
-It is fed by glacier water and is highly popular among recreational fishers, powercraft enthusiasts, kayakers and sailors.
-Scenic cruises offer a great option to travelers looking for slower-paced activities.
+It is fed by glacier water and is highly popular among recreational anglers, power craft enthusiasts, kayakers and sailors.
+Scenic cruises offer an excellent option for travellers looking for slower-paced activities.
 Water skiing at Brod Bay is another activity tourists enthusiastically indulge in.
-The wilderness is famed for spectacular sceneries and tramping.
+In addition, the wilderness is famed for spectacular sceneries and tramping.